It took three days of travel to reach my first destination.

 The man shook his head.
 He was crying now.
 “I don’t know.
 They took her.”

-“Who took her.
+“Who took her?
 Stay with me.”

 “Sorcerers.
-The Beryl sorcerers.”
+The Vinrul sorcerers.”

 “Not far… west…. near the river…”

 I held him for what felt like an eternity, though it was probably only a few minutes.
 I questioned the whole world around me in this moment.
 I experienced this young man’s death.
 I thought of all the people that would find out he was gone.
-I thought about Keaira, and I thought about Evanor.
+I thought about Marjan, and then I thought about Evanor.

 “The corpse at your horse’s feet.”